Previous Light:

 Location:

 The lighthouse is on Sheffield Island in Long Island Sound.
-The Norwalk Seaport Association provides excursions to Sheffield Island to tour the lighthouse and for picnicking on the grounds during the summer months.
+The Norwalk Seaport Association provides excursions to Sheffield Island to tour the lighthouse during the summer months.

 Latitude: 41° 02' 55" N